Buying a home in the USA compared to the UK and Ireland

 Stamp duty: this is a government tax and is currently 1% of the sale price which means in this example for 300,000 Euro home, that the buyer must pay a $3,000 stamp duty.

-Side note: there is no stamp duty in the US for the buyer but the seller has to pay a Federal Excise Tax of 1.78% plus any capital gains tax.
+Side note: there is no stamp duty in the US for the buyer but the seller has to pay a Federal Excise Tax of 1.78% plus a local addon tax.

 What are the pros and cons of each system?

 Trying to remain as neutral as possible and suppress my America-based greater exposure/potential bias...

 Buyer representation is a lot better in America with the vast majority most home buyers having their own dedicated real estate agent helping them find the perfect home, getting access to homes, advising them on what's good and what's a potential money pit, negotiating on their behalf plus preparing the offer on the home and taking care of all the contract paperwork.
 And it doesn't cost the buyer a penny!